vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

          - This is true even if both TXs target different [Vega public keys](./../protocol/0017-PART-party.md)
      - Withdrawing all funds after the first transaction, then placing a valid second deposit transaction that causes total lifetime deposits to exceed `max lifetime deposit` is still rejected
      - A single deposit transaction that is more than `max lifetime deposit` rejected
-     - `lifetime deposit` is tracked across [checkpoints](./0005-NP-LIMN-limited_network_life.md)

 6. `max lifetime deposit` can be overridden for specific Ethereum addresses through an Ethereum transaction (<a name="0003-NP-LIMI-002" href="#0003-NP-LIMI-002">0003-NP-LIMI-002</a>)
    - An ETH address that is listed on the smart contract as exempt can deposit more than `max lifetime deposit`
-   - The smart contract can be updated to add or remove ETH addresses from the exemption list
+   - Any ETH address can use a method on the smart contract to add or remove itself (own ETH address) from the exemption list
-   - Only one ETH address at a time has permission to update the exemption list
-     - An ETH tx attempting to update the exemption list from a different address is rejected
-     - That ETH address is not itself exempt from `max lifetime deposit` unless explicitly listed
-     - That ETH address can only be changed by a multisig bundle from the validators

 7. `max lifetime deposit` can be updated per asset via an Ethereum transaction (<a name="0003-NP-LIMI-003" href="#0003-NP-LIMI-003">0003-NP-LIMI-003</a>)
 8. Validators can, via multisig, stop and recommence processing bridge transactions (<a name="0003-NP-LIMI-004" href="#0003-NP-LIMI-004">0003-NP-LIMI-004</a>)
    - A representative set of validators can produce a multisig transaction that stops all future deposits and withdrawals